 • Interference level identification in different frequency bands and geographical areas.

-RF front-end: The Myriad–RF 1 board was identified as a suitable candidate which is a multi-band, multi-standard RF module, based on the state-of-the art LMS6002D transceiver IC by Lime Microsystems.
+RF front-end: The Myriad–RF 1 board was identified as a suitable candidate which is a multi-band, multi-standard RF module, based on the state-of-the-art LMS6002D transceiver IC by Lime Microsystems.

 The RF front-end interfaces with the Cyclone V processor core where demodulation and signal processing takes place.
 The RF module delivers complex I/Q samples.
-Control of the board (e.g. of synthesizer center frequencies etc.) is carried out by the processor core.
+Control of the board (e.g. of synthesizer centre frequencies etc.) is carried out by the processor core.
 Commands are sent via the I2C bus.
-A (shortened) deployable dipole antenna will be integrated in the top panel of the spacecraft perpendicular to the UHF antenna dipole.
+A (shortened) deployable dipole antenna will be integrated into the top panel of the spacecraft perpendicular to the UHF antenna dipole.
 Interference is not possible as the UHF transmitter will be inactive during SDR experiments.

 Form factor dimensions

 50 mm x 55 mm

 Low band: -103 dBm; High band: -90 dBm